griestopf/ComputergrafikMIB/Tut08_FirstSteps/README.md

         RC.ClearColor = new float4(1, 1, 1, 1);

         // Create a scene with a cube
-        // The three components: one XForm, one Material and the Mesh _cubeTransform = new Transform {Translation = new float3(0, 0, 0)};
+        // The three components: one Transform, one ShaderEffect (blue material) and the Mesh _cubeTransform = new Transform {Translation = new float3(0, 0, 0)};
-        var cubeShader = ShaderCodeBuilder.MakeShaderEffect(new float4 (0, 0, 1, 1));
+        var cubeShader = MakeEffect.FromDiffuseSpecular(
+                                albedoColor: new float4(0, 0, 1, 1).LinearColorFromSRgb(),
+                                emissionColor: float4.Zero,
+                                shininess: 25.0f,
-        var cubeMesh = SimpleMeshes.CreateCuboid(new float3(10, 10, 10));
+                                specularStrength: 1f);        var cubeMesh = SimpleMeshes.CreateCuboid(new float3(10, 10, 10));
         // Assemble the cube node containing the three components var cubeNode = new SceneNode();
         cubeNode.Components.Add(_cubeTransform);